jhauberg/swift-boardgame-toolkit/README.md

 ### Disclaimer

-Finally, it's important for me to note that this project is an _experiment_ and absolutely a work-in-progress; I can't say with confidence that this is _the way_ for _everyone_ to build boardgames.
-It is, however, how _I_ want to do it.
+Finally, it's important for me to note that this project is an _experiment_ and absolutely a work-in-progress; it's very likely that there are things it can't (or won't) do, and I can't say with confidence that this is _the way_ for _everyone_ to build boardgames.
+It is, however, how _I'd_ like to do it.

 ## Learn More